digitalspring/whitepaper/whitepaper.md

    out as well.

 This leaves the final option: Having a random peer provide a mailbox where notifications get stored.
-Notice that this time, the barrier for incentives is much lower as notifications about messages are typically much smaller than the messages themselves.
-Therefore, they don't require nearly as much bandwidth or storage.
+Notice that, this time, the barrier for incentivizing this peer is much lower.
+This is because notifications about messages are typically much smaller than the messages themselves and, therefore, don't require nearly as much bandwidth or storage.

 To see how a random peer can be chosen,